-Citheronia laocoon is a beautiful Citheronia species from South America.
+Citheronia laocoon, the Brazilian horned devil, is a beautiful Citheronia species from South America.
 Remarkable are its colours, but also the sexual dimorphism – while males of Saturniidae are generally smaller than the females, Citheronia laocoon takes it to the next level with males that are half the size of females.
 They seem to be very easy to breed.

 - Difficulty rating: Simple (Easy to breed)